WHAT DID THE BALFOUR DECLARATION

 addressed themselves to Colonel Patterson when he landed with his Jewish boys:

-"We are convinced that Britain 's victory is ours and
+"We are convinced that Britain Britain England

 They had every reason to feel `convinced.'
 In